ppy/osu-wiki/news/2023/2023-10-29-community-mentorship-program-public-opening-and-winter-cycle-mentor-signups.md

 The Community Mentorship program serves as a place for upcoming mappers, modders, and storyboarders to develop their skills under the guidance of more experienced members in the community.
 If you've ever found yourself wanting to expand your current knowledge, this might just be the opportunity you need.

-Up until recently, the program didn't have a good way to consistently provide engagement for beginners that didn't get picked up by a mentor.
+Up until recently, the program didn't have a good way to consistently provide engagement for beginners that weren't picked up by a mentor.
 We're hoping to improve on this with a few new Discord forum channels:

 - Roast before Post: A way to rotate getting feedback between those that are also willing to give it.
 You "Roast" someone's work and then get to "Post" your own!
 Simple and effective.
 If you find yourself struggling to find input on something you've made, this could be the place you've been looking for.

-- Mapping Discussion: A place to discuss virtually anything related to mapping, for those who'd rather whip up a quick Discord thread than a forum post.
+- **Mapping Discussion**: A place to discuss virtually anything related to mapping, for those who'd rather whip up a quick Discord thread than a forum post.

 With all of this, and some other small changes, we are also finally sharing our public invite link!
 You can join our discord [here](https://discord.gg/EvHqwvD), try out our new features and let us know how we can further build on them.

 We're not done here though, since we're also opening Mentor Signups for the next Winter Cycle.

 If you're experienced in mapping, modding, or storyboarding, and have a desire to take those who are new under your wing, then consider joining us as a mentor!
-In the forum announcement and [forum announcement and rules thread](https://osu.ppy.sh/community/forums/topics/1837647?n=1), you'll be able to apply right away.
+In the [forum announcement and rules thread](https://osu.ppy.sh/community/forums/topics/1837647?n=1), you'll be able to apply right away.
 If you're only just getting started and are eager to hone your skills, then signing up as a mentee might be what you need!

 ---